August 29, 2025, 11:00 a.m. to 12:15 p.m. MDT

 The Katrina Bookshelf

-Pamela Jenkins is an emerita professor of sociology and faculty in the women’s studies program at the University of New Orleans.
-Her book Left to Chance: Hurricane Katrina and the Story of Two New Orleans Neighborhoods, examines two African American neighborhoods—working-class Hollygrove and middle-class Pontchartrain Park—to learn how their residents experienced “Miss Katrina” and the long road back to normal life.
+Vern Baxter is an emeritus professor of sociology at the University of New Orleans.
+His book Left to Chance: Hurricane Katrina and the Story of Two New Orleans Neighborhoods, examines two African American neighborhoods—working-class Hollygrove and middle-class Pontchartrain Park—to learn how their residents experienced “Miss Katrina” and the long road back to normal life.
+He is also the author of Contingency, Class, and Miss Katrina, a longitudinal study of the experience of disaster with Steve Kroll-Smith and Pam Jenkins.

 Jacquelyn Litt a professor of sociology and women’s and gender studies at Rutgers University-New Brunswick.
 Her research, which was a central contribution of Displaced: Life in the Katrina Diaspora, focused on practices of informal assistance among African American women survivors post-Katrina.